 All amounts are listed per country, but exceptionally expensive cities have their own adjusted rate — life in capital or big cities can be considerably more expensive than in the countryside and the regulation of Per Diems in Germany takes that into consideration.

-For example, according to the new rules of 2021, this is what a German employee travelling to London can claim:
+For example, according to the new rules of 2021, this is what a German employee traveling to London can claim:

 - €62 per full 24 hours

 - €41 for the day of arrival and departure

 - €224 per overnight stay

 what is it and how can Rydoo help you be compliant?